top of page

 In 2010, we embraced a new name that better reflects our heart for outreach: Open Doors Baptist Church (ODBC).

-2. Baptist Origins
+Baptist

 From the outset, our church embodied Baptist values of evangelism, education, and community support.
 Spurgeon's involvement brought theological strength and wide influence, laying a firm foundation that still supports our ministry today.
 What began with a few faithful leaders has become a legacy over 155 years strong, built on unity, devotion, and generosity.

-3. Early Mission & Struggles
+Early Mission

 In its formative years, the church was deeply engaged in both local and global missions.
 It helped plant Woodberry Down Baptist Church and established local mission halls such as the Rendlesham and Waterloo Rooms.

 A remarkable figure, Ethel Payne, served in Bengal from 1900 to 1933, founding a girls’ school and the Door of Hope refuge for vulnerable women in Calcutta.
-These efforts illustrate our enduring commitment to serving through both word and deed.m]
+These efforts illustrate our enduring commitment to serving through both word and deed.

-4. Milestones & Growth
+& Growth

 By 1910, Clapton's social landscape began to shift due to immigration and urban changes.
 Later, the arrival of Caribbean and African families in the 1960s further diversified our congregation.
 Rather than resist change, the church embraced its evolving community.

-We have continued to champion social action from pioneering the UK’s first drop-in center for mental health, to running a community charity shop, to hosting an annual Community BBQ that offers kindness and connection to local residents.
+We have continued to champion social action from pioneering the UK’s first drop-in centre for mental health, to running a community charity shop, to hosting an annual Community BBQ that offers kindness and connection to local residents.

-5. Building Attraction & Resilience
+Building Attraction

-Our building is more than brick and mortar it’s a symbol of resilience and sacred history.
-As a Grade II listed property, it holds national cultural and architectural importance.
+Our building is more than brick and mortar it's a symbol of resilience and sacred history.

 In 1942, a bomb during World War II damaged the chapel.
 Yet the church pressed on, worshiping amid wartime hardship.
 A 1946 entry in the Downs Record celebrated this perseverance.